Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Methods

 \section{Methods}

 Here, we describe the molecular fingerprints that form our proposed atom-level peptide encoding.
-We also describe the design of Long Range Graph Benchmark and their approach to testing the presence of long-range dependencies.
+We also describe the approach of Long Range Graph Benchmark to testing the presence of long-range dependencies.